 LINDERMUTH - Mary P. (Kenney), of Pepperell.
 March 9, 2020.
 A Funeral Mass of Christian Burial will be held at Our Lady of Grace Parish worshipping at St. Joseph’s Church, 28 Tarbell St., Pepperell, MA on Thursday, March 12 at 10 AM.
 Interment will follow in Association Cemetery.
 In lieu of visitation, the Lindermuth Family welcomes all to a Celebration of Mary’s Life at Kimstead Farms, 169 Hollis Street, Pepperell on Thursday at 1 PM.
 At Mary’s request, barbecue will be served.
 For those who wish, contributions may be made in her memory to the Pepperell Senior Center, 37 Nashua, Rd., Pepperell, MA 01463.

-To plant a tree in memory of Mary P. (Kenney) Lindermuth, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mary P. (Kenney) Lindermuth, please visit our floral store.

 Pepperell Senior Center Gift Account